Sale of a Property in Turkey

 Sale of a Property in Turkey via Signature by Procuration

-Despite the fact that people usually prefer to handle the procedures of the sale of their property in Turkeythemselves, everything can also be handled with a third party’s signature by procuration as long as they have got power of attorney through a notary, consulate, or embassy.
+Despite the fact that people usually prefer to handle the procedures of the sale of their property in Turkeythemselves, everything can also be handled with a third party’s signature by procuration as long as they have power of attorney through a notary, consulate, or embassy.

-The most important issue with this power of attorney is to make sure if you are okay with the receiving of the payment by this third party or not and make everything very clear on the written document(s).
+The most important issue with this power of attorney is to make sure if you are okay with receiving the payment by this third party or not and make everything very clear on the written document(s).

 Taxes For The Sale of a Property in Turkey

-If the property has been sold via bank loan before, this value should be at least equivalent to the loan’s amount, which can be expected to be between the state’s declaration and the actual market price.
+If the property has been sold via bank loan before, this value should be equivalent to the loan’s amount, which can be expected to be between the state’s declaration and the actual market price.
 The full amount can also be registered, but this is usually seen in commercial or high-end residential properties owned by commercial entities such as companies or foundations.

 This is a legal practice unless the selling itself doesn’t yield income tax to the seller.
 Make sure that you take proper advice from your real estate agent, lawyer, or accountant before making your decision on this.